ettore9x9/patrolling_robot/README.md

-# Assignment2
+# Patrolling robot #

+**A ROS-based simulation of a patrolling robot in a close environment.**
+Author: *Ettore Sani* ettoresani0@gmail.com

+---

+## Introduction ##

+This repository contains ROS-based software that simulates a patrolling robot.

+You can find the documentation for this repository at this [link](https://ettore9x9.github.io/patrolling_robot/).

-In the second assignment of the Experimental Robotics Laboratory course, you are requested to integrate the architecture developed in the first assignment with a robotic simulation.
+This software architecture has been developed for the second assignment of the Experimental Laboratory class at the University of Genoa.

-To start, you are provided with this package, which contains:
+In particular, the software developed is based on the first assignment of the course, which you can find on this [GitHub](https://github.com/ettore9x9/surveillance_robot.git).
+The code in this repository is designed to simulate an environment with [Gazebo](http://wiki.ros.org/gazebo_ros_pkgs), using a [URDF](http://wiki.ros.org/urdf) model for the robot.
+It utilizes [OpenCV](http://wiki.ros.org/vision_opencv) to detect ARUCO markers and the [move_base](http://wiki.ros.org/move_base) package to map the environment, plan, and control the robot's movements.
+The visualization tool [RViz](http://wiki.ros.org/rviz) is also used in this code.
+The software is provided in Python 3 and c++ 11.

+## Scenario ##

+The scenario is the same as the first assignment, despite some improvements:
+ 1. Phase 1:
+    - The robot starts in the E location of the environment.
+    - The robot detects ARUCO markers without moving its base.
+    - At each marker detected corresponds some information about the environment.
+    - The robot builds the topological map of the environment.
+ 2. Phase 2:
+    - The robot moves through locations following a surveillance policy.
+    - For moving to a new location, the robot must plan a path and control its position.
+    - After reaching a location, the robot scans the surroundings by rotating the camera.
+    - When the battery is low, the robot goes to the E location and waits for recharging.
+    - If a room has not been visited for some time, it becomes urgent.

+### Environment ###

+The indoor environment is composed of locations and doors:
-- the definition of a custom message and a custom service
+ - E is the starting and recharging location.
-- a simulation environment representing the "house" to be monitored
-- a node that implements a service: it requires the id (marker) detected by the robot and it replies with the information about the corresponding room (name of the room, coordinates of the center, connections with other rooms)
-- A launch file, which starts Gazebo with the simulation environment, and the service node (assignment.launch).

-You have to:
+ - A location with only one door is a room.
+ - A location with more than one door is a corridor.
-- Add a robot to the environment;
+ - If two locations have the same door, the robot can move from one to the other.
-- Integrate (if needed, modify it) the architecture that you have developed in the first assignment to the given scenario.

-In particular, the robot will have to:
-- Be spawned in the initial position x = -6.0, y = 11.0
-- Build the "semantic" map of the environment by detecting, without moving the base of the robot, all seven markers that are present around it, by calling the provided service node.
-Try to "scan" the environment in a comprehensive way, possibly exploring different solutions related to the robot's model.
-- Start the patrolling algorithm by relying on autonomous navigation strategies (mapping/planning) and on the information collected and stored in the ontology during the previous step.
-- When a room is reached, perform a complete scan of the room (by rotating the base or the camera).
+ The Gazebo worlds are in the [/worlds](https://github.com/ettore9x9/patrolling_robot/tree/main/worlds) folder.
+ The default one is *assignment_world2.world*.
+It is different from the given one because of ARUCO detection problems.

+In particular, the modified world only changes the color of the box behind the ARUCO marker from black to white.
+This because a white border is used to increase the contrast between the marker and its surroundings, making it easier for the camera to detect the marker.
+This is especially important if the marker is placed in an environment with similar colors to the marker, or if the lighting conditions are not ideal.
+The white border also helps to make the marker more robust.

+Here you can see the difference between the detection of aruco markers with black or white boxes: